 Source: Jeepers Jamboree

 This numbering is very important because helps to confirm the authenticity of Jambos and makes them more difficult to fake.
-You can't fake a Jambo by slapping on some decals, like you can with a Golden Hawk, Golden Eagle, Renegade, Laredo, or even the Super Jeep.
+You can't fake a Jambo by slapping on some decals.
 The Jambo is even harder to fake than a '79 Silver Anniversary because the Silvers were not numbered, though they do carry a special code on their VIN tag.

 Jambo's numbered dash plaque can be related to the VIN.
 Thus, not all numbers make sense and this can be clearly seen.
 In this sense, the Jambo is like the Scrambler in that its authenticity is much easier to ascertain than other Jeeps.

 AMC planned to produce only 2500 Jamborees.
 However, the economy was recession in 1982 and Jeep sales were down 50% from prior years.
-Out of nearly 130 confirmed Jambos in our registry, none is numbered over 751, despite over 10 years of searching.
-The research undertaken by 82jambo.com reveals that about 650 Jambos were produced (some numbers were skipped) and fewer than 250 are still in existence.
-Of these, perhaps fewer than 50 are in original condition.
+Out of nearly 120 confirmed Jambos in our registry, none is numbered over 751, despite over 11 years of searching.
+The research undertaken by The Jambo Registry reveals that about 630 Jambos were produced (some numbers were skipped) and fewer than 200 are still in existence.
+Of these, perhaps fewer than 50 are in original or restored condition.

 In terms of low production numbers, only the '71 CJ-5 Renegade II and the '79 CJ-5 Silver Anniversary compare and they were not numbered.
-The 1973/1976 Super Jeep is more rare, but you have almost no chance of ever finding one and if you do spot one, how do you know it is real?
+The 1973/1976 Super Jeep is more rare, but you have almost no chance of ever finding one.
 You can find a Jambo if you look carefully and act quickly!